compulim/react-chain-of-responsibility/README.md

 ### Making render request through `useBuildMiddlewareCallback`

 Similar the `asMiddleware`, the `<Proxy>` component is a helper component for easier rendering.
-It shares similar disadvantages as well.
+It shares similar disadvantages.

 The following code snippet shows the conversion from the `<Proxy>` component into the `useBuildMiddlewareCallback()` hook.